Siege of Székesfehérvár (1543): Siege of Székesfehérvár

 On August 20, 1543, the Ottoman army arrived at Székesfehérvár.
 By August 22, the city was besieged on three sides and, during the following week, battles were fought in the fields outside the city.
 While the Ottoman army besieged the city, Tatar raiders plundered and burned the region around the city.
 While the soldiers stood strong, later in the siege the civilian residents, fearing they might incur the wrath of the Ottomans for a lengthy siege, began to ask for surrender.

 On September 2, the Ottomans started a general attack against the fortress.
-György Varkocs and his men made a sally to attack the siege army but were forced to retreat.
+György Varkocs and his men launched a counter-attack against the siege army but were forced to retreat.
 Ottoman Chronicler Sinân Çavuş recorded that when Varkocs and his men returned to the gate, the leaders of the wealthy citizens inside the inner castle closed the gate.
 Varkocs' men shouted: “Open the gate quickly, because things have turned bad for us!”
-The civilians blocked the gate from the within, raised the bridge, and answered the stranded soldiers: “The Türk is not scary; why are you afraid of the Türk?
+The civilians blocked the gate from within, raised the bridge, and answered the stranded soldiers: “The Türk is not scary; why are you afraid of the Türk?
 Go, fight with him and kill them all!”
 Surrounded, György Varkocs and his soldiers died a heroic death in front of the Budai gate bridge and the Ottomans captured the outer castle.

 The following morning, on September 3, The residents in the inner castle surrendered to the Ottomans.
 Though the people of the city were given the right to leave safely with their possessions, residents that were responsible for the defection to the Habsburgs were executed for their betrayal.
 Also contrary to the terms of the surrender, Ulama Hân Beğ [tr], the sanjakbey (governor) of Bosnia, took many beautiful young men from Székesfehérvár and the castle of Tata as captives.

 Afterwards

 On September 16, the Sultan's army left Székesfehérvár and arrived in Buda on September 21.
 From Buda, Suleyman marched to Varadin, then to Belgrade, and returned to Istanbul on November 16.
-The city of Székesfehérvár and region is made into a sanjak belonging to the eyalet (province) of Budin (Buda).
+The city of Székesfehérvár and region was made into a sanjak belonging to the eyalet (province) of Budin (Buda).
 On June 19, 1547, the Treaty of Istanbul was signed between the Archduchy of Austria and the Ottoman Empire.
 With the agreement, which included the Holy Roman Empire, Ferdinand and Charles V agreed to ensure that eastern Hungary was under the control of the Ottoman Empire and to give the Ottoman Empire 30,000 gold florins annually for western and northern Hungary held by the Habsburg Dynasty.